by Opal Marketing

 6. Define how you will measure success

-- How many stories, moments and content have been created in Opal?
+- How many boards, stories, moments, and content have been created in Opal?

 - How many Opal Presentations have been created?